by DeKalb Daddy

 Eric finally convinced Haeden to take up a position behind him.
 Now in the lead, Eric moved slowly and carefully through the ever widening path that led, finally, to a very large chamber.
 He moved the beam of the flashlight up and down, from floor to ceiling, until he could no longer clearly see the roof of the cave.
 The rock that comprised the walls and floor was damp and glistened as the light reflected off of it.

 As they neared the far wall of the chamber, they became aware of a large wooden object.
 Eric moved toward it, all the while straining his ears for any sounds other than the constant dripping of water.
 Haeden, now quiet, was very close behind him.

 "What the hell is that?"
 Haeden whispered.
 "It looks like a coffin."

 "I'm not sure," Eric answered.
-The empty box was about three feet wide by six feet long, its lid opened and resting against the back wall of the cave.
+The empty box was about four feet wide by six feet long, its' lid was leaning against the back wall of the cave.
 Eric reached out his left hand and rubbed the dark, brown wood between his thumb and forefinger.
 It was cold and damp and crumbled somewhat at his touch.
 He shone the flashlight on his fingers.
 The wood had decayed to the point that it was impossible to tell, with any degree of certainty, how old it was or what kind of wood it had been.

 "There has to be another way in or it could have been built in here.
 Who buries someone in a cave?"
 Eric wondered out loud.